KULeuvenNeuromechanics/opensimAD/README.md

 - The code generates and runs .exe files, which can cause troubles with security policies.
 On KU Leuven GBW computers, run opensimAD from the C:/GBW_MyPrograms folder to prevent issues with group policy.
 - When getting an error message containing "opensim" or "simbody", check your [OpenSim installation](https://simtk-confluence.stanford.edu:8443/display/OpenSim/Scripting+with+Matlab) and path settings are correct.

+## opensimAD workflow

+matlab:

+1. Use api of regular opensim to read information from model file (\*.osim)
+2. Generate code (F_\*.cpp) that constructs and analyzes this model, but the generated code uses the opensimAD api.
+	Note: most arguments in the matlab functions are to configure the analysis that needs to be done.

+terminal (via matlab `system()`):

+3. Compile the generated code (F_\*.cpp) and link with opensimAD binaries to create (F_\*.exe).
+This uses cmake and visual studio compiler.
+4. Run F_\*.exe to generate a function that contains the expression graph (sequence of elementary operations) of the desired analysis (foo.py).

+python (GenF.py) or terminal (GenF.exe):

+5. Evaluate the expression graph (foo.py) with CasADi symbolic variables to get a symbolic expression.
+6. Create symbolic expressions of the partial derivatives of the input/output of the analysis.
+7. (newer versions) Serialise the symbolic expressions and save them to a file (F_foo.casadi, F_\*.casadi).
+8. Generate code (foo_jac.c) for the symbolic expressions of the analysis and the derivatives.

+terminal (via matlab `system()`):

+9. Compile foo_jac.c into a shared library (F_\*.dll).
+Functions in this library can be loaded into matlab via CasADi's `external()` function constructor.

+matlab:

+10. Use api of regular opensim to perform a dummy analysis for the model to get reference results.
+11. Load the analysis function from F_\*.dll (or F_\*.casadi) and evaluate it with the same dummy inputs to verify the created file.
+12. Remove all the temporary folders and files.

+Notes

+- The workflow is hard-coded to use cmake and visual studio compiler.
+Modifying this to use another compiler (maybe without cmake) is totally fine.
+- Steps 5-8 use a compiled python function, because this is more convenient than asking people to set up the python api in matlab.
+When running or compiling GenF.py, the python environment should have CasADi binaries (with python interface!!).
+- In newer version of opensimAD (not yet used in PredSim, but we might want to in the future), step 7 can be used to skip step 8-9.
+The CasADi version in python should not be newer than the one in matlab.
+Loading serialised files is backward compatible, but writing isn't.
+- Step 10-11 can be skipped.
+- PredSim will load the function the same way as in step 11.

 ## Citation
 Please cite this paper in your publications if OpenSimAD helps your research:
   - Falisse A, Serrancolí G, et al. (2019) Algorithmic differentiation improves the computational efficiency of OpenSim-based trajectory optimization of human movement.
 PLoS ONE 14(10): e0217730. https://doi.org/10.1371/journal.pone.0217730